-Think of what the kind of problems we could solve if we had solutions of our own, that scale.
+Think of what kind of problems both customers and companies could solve if customers had solutions of their own: ones that scale globally.

-In fact there is no shortage of of business problems that can only be solved from the customer’s side.
-Here are a few examples:
+Here are twelve more examples of problems that can only be solved from the customer’s side:

 - Subscriptions.
 Nearly all subscriptions are pains in the butt.
 “Deals” can be deceiving, full of conditions and changes that come without warning.
 New customers often get better deals than loyal customers.
 And there are no standard ways for customers to keep track of when subscriptions run out, need renewal, or change.
 The only way this can be normalized is from the customers’ side.

 - Terms and conditions.
-In the world today, nearly all of these are ones companies proffer; and we have little or no choice about agreeing to them.
+In the world today, nearly all of these are ones that companies proffer; and we have little or no choice about agreeing to them.
 Worse, in nearly all cases, the record of agreement is on the company’s side.
 Oh, and since the GDPR came along in Europe and the CCPA in California, entering a website has turned into an ordeal typically requiring “consent” to privacy violations the laws were meant to stop.
 Or worse, agreeing that a site or a service provider spying on us is a “legitimate interest.”
 The solution here is terms individuals can proffer and organizations can agree to.
 The first of these is #NoStalking, and allows a publisher to do all the advertising they want, so long as it’s not based on tracking people.
 Think of it as the opposite of an ad blocker.
 (Customer Commons is also involved in the IEEE’s P7012 Standard for Machine Readable Personal Privacy Terms.

 - Intentcasting.
 Advertising is all guesswork, which involves massive waste.
 But what if customers could safely and securely advertise what they want, and only to qualified and ready sellers?
 This is called intentcasting, and to some degree it already exists.
 Toward this, the Intention Byway is a core focus of Customer Commons.
 (Also see a list of intentcasting providers on the ProjectVRM Development Work list.)

 - Shopping.
 Why can’t you have your own shopping cart—that you can take from store to store?
 Because we haven’t invented one yet.
 But we can.
 And when we do, all sellers are likely to enjoy more sales than they get with the current system of all-silo’d carts.